VolodymyrTabarkevych/university/README.md

 ### Make executable jar files

-In project directory run one of "make" sctipts, depending on your operating system(make.sh for Mac or Linux, make.bat from Windows).
+In project directory run "make" sctipt.
 Make script will save jar file in directory `./dist`

 ### Run project
 If you have already created "university" database with user "manager" on localhost 5432 you can simply run "university" script.
-If not you need to run "make-db" script(to create docker image) and then run "university-db" sctipt to run docker image.
+If not you need to run "make-db" script(to create docker image) and then run "university-db" script to run docker image.